-The Mediterranean Diet has long been known as a diet that improves overall health and wellness.
-What many don’t know is that olive oil, a major player in the Mediterranean diet, contains a unique compound called oleuropein which provides the oil’s characteristic astringent taste.
+The Mediterranean Diet has long been known to improve overall health and wellness.
+Many don’t know that olive oil, a significant player in the Mediterranean diet, contains a unique compound called oleuropein, which provides the oil’s characteristic astringent taste.
 The olive tree (Olea europaea) produces oleuropein generously in its leaves as well as in the olive fruit.
-Now with special processing techniques the extraction of a stable, standardized form of oleuropein is available in supplement form usually called olive leaf extract.
+With exceptional processing techniques, the extraction of a stable, standardized form of oleuropein is available in supplement form, usually called olive leaf extract.
 Oleuropein is a polyphenol that may help lower bad cholesterol and blood pressure (oleuropein acts as a natural calcium channel blocker), prevent cancer, protect against oxidative damage, expel harmful organisms and help guard against cognitive decline.
 Additional anti-inflammatory and antioxidant properties of olive leaf extract offer promise in fighting atherosclerosis, diabetes, cancer, neurodegenerative diseases, and even arthritis.

 “(I have) yet to discover another herbal substance that accomplishes anti-microbially what this substance [olive leaf extract] achieves.”